craftcms/commerce-stripe/README.md

 #### `createInvoice`

-Plugins get a chance to do something when an invoice is created on the Stripe gateway.
+Plugins get a chance to do something when a Stripe invoice is created.
+This is typically emitted  in the course of handling a webhook.

 ```php
 use craft\commerce\stripe\events\CreateInvoiceEvent;